autopkg/Lotusshaney-recipes/README.md

 # autopkg_recieps

 Repo for autopkg recipes.
 All of mine contain munki PKG recipes.
+Thanks